My Child Doesn’t Want to Practice the Piano!

 One can understand a child’s reluctance to practice, if practicing the piano is somehow associated with being in trouble.

 Finding the right piano teacher can be a challenge.
 The instructors at New York Piano School are passionate professionals dedicated to giving children solid musical instruction while inspiring them to be creative and express themselves through music.
-New York Piano School offers private, in-home piano lessons for children in New York City.
-Read about our unique approach!
+New York Piano School offers private, in-home piano lessons in New York City for children – get in touch to learn more about our lesson approach.